Thirumathi Selvam

 Thirumathi Selvam is a 2007 Tamil television soap opera directed by S. Kumaran and produced by Radhika Srinivasan & B. Srinivasan for Vikatan Televistas.
 It stars Sanjeev and Abitha in the lead roles with Rindhya, Gautami and Vadivukkarasi played supporting roles.
 It premiered on 5 November 2007 and initially aired weekday afternoons on Sun TV, before being moved to 8PM on 1 December 2008.
 The serial ended on 22 March 2013 with 1360 episodes.
 Thirumathi Selvam is currently re-airing on Kalaignar TV from 29 March 2021.

 The story revolves around the lead character Selvam and showed how his good qualities, hard work, and love for his wife Archana and care for his best friend Nandhini and how that made him reach great heights.
 Then, it shows how money, fame, and power lead to his downfall.

-The serial was remade in Hindi as Pavitra Rishta under Balaji Telefilms, which aired on Zee TV, and in Malayalam as Nilavilakku which aired from 2009 to 2013 on Surya TV.
+The serial was remade in Hindi as Pavitra Rishta under Balaji Telefilms, which aired on Zee TV, in Telugu as Devatha, Kannada as Jokali and in Malayalam as Nilavilakku which aired from 2009 to 2013 on Surya TV.

+Plot

+The story revolves around Selvam, an uneducated mechanic and Archana, and how their lives intertwine after an arranged marriage.

+Selvam hails from a lower-middle class family.
+His family consists of his father Poongavanam, his step-mother Bhagyam, younger half-siblings Vasu and Rani.
+Poongavanam is a useless man who spends his days drinking and Selvam is the sole-breadwinner.
+Bhagayam genuinely loves Selvam and they all live united.
+Periyavar is Poongavanam's older brother who lives in another house and is well-respected by the family.
+Nandini is a rich girl who is Selvam's childhood friend who secretly likes him but Selvam does not harbour any feelings for her.

+Meanwhile, Archana hails from a well-to-do middle class family.
+Her parents Sivaraman and Sivagami care about Archana, who had stopped her studies so that her younger siblings can study well.
+Her older brother Vinoth is married to Jayanthi, a cunning woman, and they have a daughter.
+Archana's younger sisters are Kaviya and Priya.
+Jayanthi wants her older brother, Dina to marry Archana by faking his credentials but he is found to be a drug smuggler and they marriage is halted, which causes friction for Jayanthi between Sivagami and Vinoth.
+Even, Jayanthi's mother Sinthamani hates Archana.